Exhibitions

 The Return of the Lupa to Eden Park.

 On November 3, 2024, the She-Wolf was returned to Eden Park from which it had been stolen and vandalized the year before.
 The so called Lupa with the twins Romulus and Remus was a gift from the city of Rome to the city of Cincinnati in 1931.
 It was placed in Eden Park in 1932 where it stood peacefully and to the delight of many generations of Cincinnatians until criminals decided to rob the children of Cincinnati of that joy.
 The Italian American community with the City of Cincinnati joined forces to replace the statue.
-A plaster model of the so called Capitoline She-Wolf (the model for the original Eden Park Lupa) in a plaster museum at the University of Florence, Italy, was used to recreate the statue by Italian master craftsmen.
+A gypsum model of the so called Capitoline She-Wolf (the model for the original Eden Park Lupa) in a plaster museum at the University of Florence, Italy, was used to recreate the statue.

 The Return of the Lupa to Eden Park.